SuthrnDLT/Lily/README.md

 ```

 #### 🐋 Docker environment variables

+When running the bot in Docker, you need to pass your secrets as environment variables:

 - Create a `.env` file at the repo's root directory.
   - There's a `.envsample` file there you can copy from.